kbaltrinic/http-backend-proxy/README.md

 The angular application that makes up most of this repository is simply a test harness for the proxy.
 It enables testing the proxy by way of Protractor.
 However it can also be used to manually tests the 'hard-coded' $httpBackend configuration set up in `app.js`.
 Manual testing can useful for debugging problems during proxy development.

+Chance are, unless you plan to contribute to the development of http-backend-proxy, you will never need to load the test harness and can safely skip this section.

 ###Setup

 #### Install Dependencies